-No. Company Nature of Intercompany Transac ctions (Note 1) Name Counter-party Relationship <note2></note2> Financial Statement Item Amount Terms Percentage of Consolidated Net Revenue or Total Assets 1 Huajian The Company 2 Contract assets \$235,299 Note 4 0.99% 1 Huajian The Company 2 Notes receivable and accounts receivable 755,336 Note 4 3.18% 1 Huajian The Company 2 Operating revenue 1,783,192 Note 4 91.38%
+Intercompany Transactions No. <note1></note1> Company Name Counter-party Nature of Relationship <note2></note2> Financial Statement Item Amount Terms Percentage of Consolidated Net Revenue or Total Assets 1 Huajian The Company 2 Contract assets \$304,528 Note 4 1.05% 1 Huajian The Company 2 Notes receivable and accounts receivable 942,139 Note 4 3.24% 1 Huajian The Company 2 Operating revenue 2,697,169 Note 4 44.25%

-- Note 1: The numbers filled in represent: - (1) The company is "0". - (2) The subsidiaries are numbered in order starting from "1". - Note 2: The following lists the three types of intercompany transactions (one transaction between parent company and subsidiary or between subsidiaries could be disclosed only once.) - (1) Transactions from parent company to subsidiary is "1". - (2) Transactions from subsidiary to parent company is "2". - (3) Transactions between subsidiaries is "3". - Note 3: The percentage of transaction amount over consolidated total revenue or total asset is calculated based on: - (1) Account balance at end of period over consolidated total assets if the transaction account belongs to balance sheet. - (2) Accumulated interim amount over consolidated net revenue if the transaction account belongs to comprehensive income statement. - Note 4: The price of the construction works entrusted by the Company to the related parties is agreed upon by both parties, and the amount is paid in installments as per the contract.
+Note 1: The numbers filled in represent:

+(1) The company is "0".

+(2) The subsidiaries are numbered in order starting from "1".

+Note 2: The following lists the three types of intercompany transactions

+(one transaction between parent company and subsidiary or between subsidiaries could be disclosed only once.)

+(1) Transactions from parent company to subsidiary is "1".

+- (2) Transactions from subsidiary to parent company is "2". - (3) Transactions between subsidiaries is "3". - Note 3: The percentage of transaction amount over consolidated total revenue or total asset is calculated based on: - (1) Account balance at end of period over consolidated total assets if the transaction account belongs to balance sheet.

+(2) Accumulated interim amount over consolidated net revenue if the transaction account belongs to comprehensive income statement.

+Note 4: The price of the construction works entrusted by the Company to the related parties is agreed upon by both parties, and the amount is paid in installments as per the contract.

-Table 7: Information on investees Information on investees over which the Company has control or significant influence:
+Table 7: Information on investees

+Information on investees over which the Company has control or significant influence:

-Original I Amo Balance e at The End of f Period Net Income Share of Percentage (Loss) of Profits Investee December December Shares (In of Carrying The (Loss) Investor Company Company Region Main business and products 31, 2023 31, 2022 Thousands) Ownership Value Investee of Investee Remark The Company Huachien 16F, No. 460, Section 5, Chenggong Road, Neihu District, Taipei City Development, sales, and rental business \$704,993 \$704,993 18,208 58.36% \$320,430 \$(17,869) \$(10,428) The Company Huajian 16F, No. 460, Section 5, Chenggong Road, Neihu District, Taipei City Construction business, Development, sales, and rental business, and Wholesale of Building Materials 339,000 339,000 35,000 100.00% 312,838 35,900 (1,268)
+he Company has control or Original I wastmant (III THOUSAND , Amo Balanc e at The End of f Period Net Income Share of Investor Company Investee Company Region Main business and products December 31, 2024 December 31, 2023 Shares (In Thousands) Percentage of Ownership Carrying Value (Loss) of The Investee Profits (Loss) of Investee Remark The Company Huachien 16F, No. 460, Section 5, Chenggong Road, Neihu District, Taipei City Development, sales, and rental business \$704,993 \$704,993 18,208 58.36% \$310,536 \$(16,954) \$(9,894) The Company Huachien 16F, No. 460, Section 5, Construction business, Development, sales, and rental business, and Wholesale of Building Materials 339,000 339,000 38,231 100.00% 335,799 42,044 22,961